openspending/docs/docs/developers/wdmmg.md

 # Where Does My Money Go?

 Where Does My Money Go? is a satellite app running off the OpenSpending API.
 We are working on a 2016 rethink / refactor of Where Does My Money Go?.

 Stay tuned.

 ### Contributing code

 Found a bug?
 Got neat way to refactor an existing code path?
-Bursting with ideas to make the Packager more awesome?
+Bursting with ideas to make OpenSpending more awesome?

 We *can't wait* to see your contributions.
 Here are a few things that will help: